+Six Month Six Months Ended Fiscal

-Three Mon nths Ended Fiscal December 28, 2012 December 30, 2011 2012 2011 2010 Optiray (CMDS) 17% 17% 19% 17% Acetaminophen products (API) 9% 10% 11% 11% 10%
+March 29, 2013 March 30, 2012 2012 2011 2010

+Optiray (CMDS) 14% 17% 17% 19% 17%

+Acetaminophen products (API) 10% 11% 11% 11% 10%

 Mo-99 is a key raw material in our Ultra-Technekow DTE technetium generators that are sold by our Global Medical Imaging segment.
 There are only eight suppliers of this raw material worldwide.
 We have agreements to obtain Mo-99 from three nuclear research reactors and we rely predominantly on two of these reactors for our Mo-99 supply.
 Accordingly, a disruption in the commercial supply or a significant increase in the cost of this material from these sources could have a material adverse effect on our competitive position, business, financial condition, results of operations and cash flows.